 Captain Scott Kelly’s epic Endurance: My Year In Space and Our Journey to Mars, now a New York Times best-selling book, solidified his status as one of the greatest pioneers in history.
 In his acclaimed speech appearances, he now brings audiences to the edge of their seats with transcendent insights that inspire and challenge them to dream big, test the status quo, and “choose to do the hard things.”

-Join the inaugural celebration of the regional experiment!
-H2O Q team, the mastermind behind the NGSS-aligned environmental water quality chemistry activity kit for middle school students (4-8 grade), is hosting a tailgate party before the Great Lakes Loons Baseball game.
+On June 6, from 5 to 7 PM, join the inaugural celebration of the regional experiment!
+H2O Q team, the mastermind behind the NGSS-aligned environmental water quality chemistry activity kit for middle school students (4-8 grade), is hosting a tailgate party in the Founders Park by Dow Diamond, before the Great Lakes Loons Baseball game.
 The Central Michigan University College of Science and Engineering and Institute for Great Lakes Research invites YOU to join the project sponsors, environmental stakeholders, and students from local universities to help the kids celebrate!